carl1984r/rails_portfolio_project/spec.md

 - [x] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)

     -  User has_many :bizlists
+    -  User has_many :reviews
-    -  Bizlist has_many :businesses
+    -  Bizlist has_many :bizlist_businesses
     -  Business has_many :business_reviews
+    -  Business has_many :bizlist_businesses
     -  Review has_many :business_reviews

 - [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)

     -  Bizlist belongs_to :user
+    -  BizlistBusiness belongs_to :bizlist
+    -  BizlistBusiness belongs_to :business
     -  BusinessReview belongs_to :business
     -  BusinessReview belongs_to :review
-    -  Business belongs_to bizlist

 - [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)